 5] Reinstall or update your computer’s sound driver

-The Your Phone app may not be able to receive phone call audio due to sound driver issues.
+The Phone Link app may not be able to receive phone call audio due to sound driver issues.
 The sound driver may be corrupt, outdated, or buggy, and reinstalling it will do the trick.
 Before uninstalling the sound driver, download the latest edition of your sound driver from the OEM website.

 After downloading the driver, press the Windows key + R to open the Run dialog box.
 Type in devmgmt.msc in Run and hit the ENTER key to open Device Manager.
 Expand Sound, Video, and Game Controllers on the Device Manager list and right-click on your sound device.